By Holly Barry, @HJBarry

 Going Green at Work

 Ultimately, we should all take part in World Environment Day.
 First and foremost it’s a great excuse to take a break from our busy lives and get outside.
-More than this though, World Environment Day encourages us to be a little more aware of the resources that we consume on a day-to-day basis.
+More than this though, World Environment Day encourages us to be a little more aware of the resources we consume on a day-to-day basis.
 It could help to shave off a lot of money from your bills and help the planet in the process.